 Homeschool Laws and Requirements in Massachusetts

-The Home School Legal Defense Association is a great resource to find more information regarding the homeschool laws and requirements in Massachusetts.
+The Massachusetts Department of Education and Secondary Education is a great resource to find more information regarding the homeschool laws and requirements in Massachusetts.
 We also recommend reaching out to a homeschool association in Massachusetts that provides legal guidance to homeschool families.

 Homeschoolers in Massachusetts are not explicitly required to maintain and submit records; however, the state does require educational plans and processes to be submitted.
 The school district determines what parents must provide.